rjsandhu92/Google-Flights-Selenium-Test/README.md

 Navigate to java -> tests and right-click GoogleFLightsTest and select Run test

-Else to run the test from command line, use below command:
+Else to run the test from command line (terminal in IntelliJ), use below command:

 mvn clean test